Stemless thistle (Onopordum acaulon)

 Stemless thistles:

-- compete with pastures and reduce productivity
+- compete with pastures, reducing productivity

 - can damage and devalue wool